fluxTH/FaceFilterWebApp/README.md

 The current setup is to use a domain through CloudFlare, edit `nginx/conf/comengess.conf` to change target domain.

-NOTE: The SSL certificate and keyfile in `nginx/certs` is a CloudFlare Client Certificate, nothing is leaked here :)
+NOTE: The SSL certificate and keyfile in `nginx/certs` is a CloudFlare Origin Certificate, nothing is leaked here :)